 B. Money: No person shall offer or pay to a City official, and no such City official shall solicit or receive, any money in any amount in addition to that received as wages or salary by the City official in his or her official capacity, for advice or assistance given in the course of the City official's employment or relating to the employment.
 (1952 Code § 1-21-05)

 1-8-6: Prohibition Of Financial Interest

-A. Requirement: Neither the Mayor, members of the Council, City employees, nor agents of the City shall have any personal beneficial interest, either directly or indirectly, in any expenditure, purchase, sale or contract made by the City, or in any firm, corporation or association furnishing or bidding on such purchase, sale or contract, except as provided in subsection B of this section.
-(Ord.
-31-13, 8-27-2013)
+A. Requirement: No public official having any discretionary function to perform in connection with an expenditure, purchase, sale, or contract shall have any personal beneficial interest, either directly or indirectly in such expenditure, purchase, sale, or contract made by the City or in any firm, corporation or association that furnishes or bids on such purchase, sale or contract.

 A City official shall not be deemed to have a financial interest in a matter if his or her interest is solely that of a general taxpayer or solely that of a recipient of public services generally provided by the City on the same terms and conditions as if he or she were not an official.
 (1952 Code § 1-21-07)